Guido van der Werve: Personal details

 Van der Werve was born in Papendrecht, the Netherlands and currently lives and works in Finland and Berlin.
 He pursued studies in industrial design, archaeology, music composition, and Russian language and literature at several universities in the Netherlands before beginning to create his first video documented performances at the Gerrit Rietveld Academy around 2000.
 Van der Werve initially started out doing performances but because he disliked the live aspect, he started to film them with simple video cameras.
 The registrations became gradually more cinematic and professional over the years.
 Having a background in music Van der Werve tries to create visual art, which communicates as direct as music.
 In 2006 Van der Werve did a residency at the Rijksakademie van Beeldende Kunsten in Amsterdam.
 In 2008 he moved to New York.
 From 2010 on Van der Werve has been living in the Finnish countryside and Berlin.
 Van der Werve is an avid runner and triathlete.
-He's a black T-shirt finisher in the 2012 Anniversary race of the Norseman triathlon.
-His PB in the Marathon is currently 2.57.06 ran in the Berlin Marathon in 2013.
-He also finished all of the six World Marathon Majors in under 3:15 minutes, including the terror attacked Boston Marathon of 2013.
-In 2011 he summited Aconcagua in Argentina, with a height of 6972 meters.
-He broke a Guinness world record Fastest marathon dressed as a nun; fastest costumed nun in the Amsterdam marathon in 2015.